Week 2: June 28 - July 3

 About the Instructor

 Lena Wolff is an artist, craftswoman, independent teacher, and activist for democracy who has been based in the San Francisco Bay Area since the early 1990’s.
-Her work extends out of American folk-art and quilt making traditions while at the same time being connected to minimalism, geometric abstraction, Op art, social practice, feminist and political art.
-Lena’s broad interconnected artistic output includes drawing, collage, sculpture, frequent collaboration, and public projects.
-Her work is in the permanent collections of ONE National Lesbian and Gay Archives, the Berkeley Art Museum, the San Francisco Museum of Modern Art, and the Oakland Museum of California, among others.
+Working across a range of disciplines and material approaches, her practice extends out of American folk-art and quilt making traditions, minimalism, geometric abstraction, pattern and decoration movements, feminist art and social practice, with a studio output that spans drawing, collage, sculpture, text-based work and public, collaborative projects.
+Her work has been presented in galleries and museums across the country and is held in the collections of ONE National Lesbian and Gay Archives, Berkeley Art Museum, Oakland Museum of California and San Francisco Museum of Modern Art, among others.
 She lives with her wife, artist Miriam Klein Stahl, in Berkeley, California.